Rocky Creek Bridge doesn’t get as much rep as Bixby Bridge and it really should

 Whenever you think of Pacific Coast Highway you might think of Big Sur, and immediately the infamous shot of the Bixby Bridge comes to mind.
 That aerial image of car commercials is almost embroiled into our memories, along with the view of McWay falls.

 Today we are going to look at some views from the Rocky Creek Bridge and compare them to Bixby bridge.
+I guarante you, a hundred percent that you will stop to check out this amazing architectural feat.

 We were spending our typical weekend at Lovers Point in Pacific Groove, lounging in perfect continental climate out on the beach.
 Naturally we decided to drive to Nepenthe for lunch.
 Once we were on the road it was impossible not to make a quick stop to take in all the panoramic views.